ADVANTICS/documentation/charge-controllers/charger-simulation.md

 Parameters are grouped as follows:

-- **Session**: Includes CCS authorisation success toggle and time durations.
+- **Session**: Includes CCS authorisation duration and success result toggle.
-- **PowerModules**: Defines technical settings such as voltages, currents, resistance, and dead time.
+- **PowerModules**: Defines technical settings such as voltages, currents, insulation resistance, and charge modules response time.
 - **Simulator**: Handles ramp-up/down slopes for voltage and current.

 ---

 ### **Control (Middle Section)**

-This section provides toggle switches to **enable or disable sending of specific message types**:
+This section provides toggle switches to **enable or disable sending of specific CAN messages**.
+These toggles can be used to test partial EVSE Generic Interface v3 implementations by disabling the corresponding and giving control to the software under development.
+Each toggle controls sending of a specific message as listed below.

-- **Enable Sending DC Power Parameters**
+- **Enable Sending DC Power Parameters**: [DC_Power_Parameters](https://advantics.github.io/documentation/#/charge-controllers/secc_generic/can_v3?id=dc_power_parameters)
-- **Enable Sending Power Modules Status**
+- **Enable Sending Power Modules Status**: [Power_Modules_Status](https://advantics.github.io/documentation/#/charge-controllers/secc_generic/can_v3?id=power_modules_status)
-- **Enable Sending Sequence Flags**
+- **Enable Sending Sequence Flags**: [Sequence_Control](https://advantics.github.io/documentation/#/charge-controllers/secc_generic/can_v3?id=sequence_control)

-Toggling these switches takes immediate effect and determines whether these data types are being transmitted.
+Toggling these switches takes effect immediately and determines whether these data types are being transmitted.

 ---